gigibirdy/sqlsv/README.md

-# Build a docker image of SQL Server database with prefilled data
+# Create a docker image of SQL Server database with prefilled data

 #### Setup password for the SQL Server database
 > Pull an image from the official Microsoft registry